 Primary Sponsor: The Wutai International Institute of Buddhism and East Asian Cultures

-Secondary Sponsors: King’s College, University of London, UBC Buddhist Studies Forum
+Secondary Sponsors: King’s College, University of London, Research Center for Buddhist Texts and Arts (RCBTA) at Peking University, UBC Buddhist Studies Forum

 Host: Great Sage Monastery of Bamboo Grove